mohanadpro/resturant-booking-table/TESTING.md

 * When I have deployed the site to Heroku for the first time, static files were not working, it was due to missing of whitenoise library, so I installed it and then deployed the project again. after that everything worked finally

+* styling reserve form was the the best so the checkbox was beside the note textarea I fixed that by adding the form inside a table tag

 ### Unresolved Bug

 ## Features Testing